PASTOR T. O. BANSO

 Samson and the unseen hand of God

 In Judges 14, Samson’s parents did not know it was the Lord moving him to desire marrying a Philistine – there was a divine purpose for that.
-“One day when Samson was in Timnah, he noticed a certain Philistine woman.
-When he returned home, he told his father and mother, ‘I want to marry a young Philistine woman I saw in Timnah.’
-His father and mother objected strenuously, ‘Isn’t there one woman in our tribe or among all the Israelites you could marry?
-Why must you go to the pagan Philistines to find a wife?’
-But Samson told his father, ‘Get her for me.
-She is the one I want.’
-His father and mother didn’t realize the LORD was at work in this, creating an opportunity to disrupt the Philistines, who ruled over Israel at that time” (Judges 14:1-4 NLT).
-But Samson’s desire at this time was different from his lust later for a prostitute at the Philistine town of Gaza whom she spent the night with (Judges 16:1 NLT).
+“Now Samson went down to Timnah, and saw a woman in Timnah of the daughters of the Philistines.
+So he went up and told his father and mother, saying, ‘I have seen a woman in Timnah of the daughters of the Philistines; now therefore, get her for me as a wife.’
+Then his father and mother said to him, ‘Is there no woman among the daughters of your brethren, or among all my people, that you must go and get a wife from the uncircumcised Philistines?’
+And Samson said to his father, ‘Get her for me, for she pleases me well.’
+But his father and mother did not know that it was of the Lord — that He was seeking an occasion to move against the Philistines.
+For at that time the Philistines had dominion over Israel” (Judges 14:1-4 NKJV).
+But Samson’s desire at this time was different from his lust later for a prostitute in the Philistine town of Gaza, whom she spent the night with (Judges 16:1 NLT).
 God’s hand was not in that.

 Neither was God’s hand in Samson’s lust for the woman in the valley of Sorek, Delilah, which eventually led to his capture by the Philistines and his eventual death (Judges 16:4-30).
 God didn’t lead Samson to Delilah.
 You won’t fall into the trap of the devil in Jesus’ name.
 Your enemies will not capture you.
 Your legs won’t take you to where the hand of God is not leading you.

 Paul and the unseen hand of God